pdrolima/dotfiles/README.md

 After you've set up your new Mac you may want to wipe and clean install your old Mac.
 Follow [this article](https://support.apple.com/guide/mac-help/erase-and-reinstall-macos-mh27903/mac) to do that.
 Remember to [backup your data](#backup-your-data) first!

-## Your Own Dotfiles

-**Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.**

-If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to fork this repo.
-After that you can tweak it the way you want.
+## Files guide

-Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
-You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).
+- Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
+You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).\

-Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
+- Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
 Use [their search page](https://caskroom.github.io/search) to check if the app you want to install is available.

-Check out the [`aliases.zsh`](./aliases.zsh) file and add your own aliases.
-If you need to tweak your `$PATH` check out the [`path.zsh`](./path.zsh) file.
+- Check out the [`aliases.zsh`](./aliases.zsh) file and add your own aliases.
+- If you need to tweak your `$PATH` check out the [`path.zsh`](./path.zsh) file.
 These files get loaded in because the `$ZSH_CUSTOM` setting points to the `.dotfiles` directory.
-You can adjust the [`.zshrc`](./.zshrc) file to your liking to tweak your Oh My Zsh setup.
+- You can adjust the [`.zshrc`](./.zshrc) file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).

 When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.
 Install Mackup and backup your settings with the commands below.
 Your settings will be synced to iCloud so you can use them to sync between computers and reinstall them when reinstalling your Mac.
 If you want to save your settings to a different directory or different storage than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
 Also make sure your `.zshrc` file is symlinked from your dotfiles repo to your home directory.

 ```zsh
 brew install mackup